-I wonder if some worship leaders who have become accustomed to leading large numbers of people in worship (and by “large” I mean “any number too large to fit in a living room”) have gotten the wrong impression that the rules that apply to encourage people singing in a living room don’t apply in a sanctuary or auditorium.
+I wonder if some worship leaders who have become accustomed to leading large numbers of people in worship (and by “large” I mean “any number too large to fit in a living room”) have gotten the wrong impression that the rules that apply to encourage small group worship in a living room don’t apply in a sanctuary or auditorium.
 While the trappings, instrumentation, volume, etc., might change from the living room to the church building, the principles you learn in a circle of five to 10 people don’t/shouldn’t change at all when you find yourself on a stage with a sound system.

 1. The songs need to be singable.